eldooriomar/PHBS_MLF_2018/README.md

 **_III.
 Prediction_**:

 Accuracy of each of the following methods were checked to choose the best classifier for reaching our goal.
 To implement methods mentioned below, scikit-learn and Keras were used.

+To avoid overfitting, we used Kfold cross validation method with 10 splits.

 *  **Decision tree**